Table of Contents

 There are many different types of cat foods on the market, including dry foods, semi-moist foods, and canned foods.
 Some cat owners even choose to give their cat a varied diet of raw and homemade foods.
 Cat parents may choose one of those types or a mixture, but regardless of the food you choose for your kitty, they should have a healthy appetite.

 For cats that weigh around 5 pounds, they should have a quarter to a third cup of dry food per day.
 For cats of around 10 pounds, they should be getting nearly a half cup of food.
-For larger cats, they can have up to three quarters of a cup of dry food.
+For larger cats, they can have up to three-quarters of a cup of dry food.

 Keep in mind that wet foods, semi-moist foods, and raw/homemade foods may have different feeding ratios based on weight.
 It’s very important to read the food labels to make sure you’re not underfeeding or overfeeding your cat based on the food you give them.

 Like choosing food types, pet parents might have a specific style on how they feed their cats.
+There are three major methods, which are as follows:

 If you choose this method, cats should be given food at proper intervals to match their natural feeding patterns.
 Typically, since cats will hunt during dawn and dusk, you should give your cat one meal in the morning and one in the late afternoon or evening.